 At Beaulieu, all members of our community should always feel fully included in our family.
 Anything that creates a barrier to this is not acceptable.
 The death of George Floyd in 2020, the protests and subsequent discussions that arose, have challenged schools to look closely at what they do both culturally and academically.
-At Beaulieu, we are committed to making some changes over this next period to ensure that there is a year round 'positive' celebration of black, asian and other minority culture and history, so that it is not something restricted to e.g. Black History month.
+At Beaulieu, we are committed to ensuring that there is a year round 'positive' celebration of black, asian and other minority culture and history, so that it is not something restricted to e.g. Black History month.

-We have invested in many new books by black, asian and other diverse authors, with content centered on positive non-white protagonists so that our library is fully inclusive.
+We have invested in many new books by black, asian and other diverse authors, with content centered on positive non-white protagonists to add to our existing provision, so that our library is fully inclusive.